-CALL FOR SUBMISSIONS IPCD 2018
+CALL FOR SUBMISSIONS OPEN FOR IPCD 2021

 General Information for Authors / Presenters

-In all areas the focus should be on research and knowledge relevant to professional practice.
-Where researchers are presenting primary research please ensure the implication of the findings forms the basis for the presentation.
+In all areas, the focus should be on research and knowledge relevant to professional practice.
+Where researchers are presenting primary research, please ensure that the practical/applied implications of the findings form the basis for the presentation.

 What to Submit

-- Workshops should also include a list of aims and/or learning outcomes for the practical aspect of the session
+- Workshops should also include a list of aims and/or learning outcomes for the practical aspect of the session.

-- The presenter must include a contact email(s) that can be published to delegates and printed in the proceedings.
+- The presenter will also be asked (in the submission portal) to include a contact email that can be published to delegates and printed in the proceedings.

-- Where relevant affiliations and commercial interests should be declared.
+- Where relevant, affiliations and commercial interests should be declared.